pydev-guide/pydev-guide.github.io/docs/quickstart.md

 </div>

-- :sparkles: The **"Fully featured"** version includes git-based versioning and a`pre-commit` config with `black`, `ruff`, `mypy`.
+- :sparkles: **"Fully featured"** includes git-based versioning, automatic deployment, and a `pre-commit` config with `black`, `ruff`, `mypy`.
-- :package: If you select **"Simple package"**, you will get a minimal project with only the basic tooling, and manual versioning.
+- :package: **"Simple package"**, gives you a minimal project with only the basic tooling, and manual versioning.
-- :woman_raising_hand: If you select **"Customize"**, you will be asked a series of questions about your project, and the template will be customized to your needs.
+- :woman_raising_hand: If you select **"Customize"**, you will be asked a series of questions allowing you to customize the template to your needs.

 ### Enter Metadata